DavidLemayian/docs.globaleaks.org/TroubleShootingGuide.rst

 - **User**: Name and link to the recipient
 - **failed login**: Number of failed logins since the last successful access.
-- **Recipient tips**: A list containing the status of the available recipient-tip (notified, commonly), and the notification date, if available.
+- **Recipient submissions**: A list containing the status of the available recipient-submission (notified, commonly), and the notification date, if available.
 - **Files and download**: list of available files and the number of downloads.

 Files overview
 ..............

-- **Name**: Original filename, interntip (ID) which belong to, date of submission and path on the disk
+- **Name**: Original filename, ID which belong to, date of submission and path on the disk
 - **Info**: Content-type declared by the whistleblowers browser.
 - **Size**: In byte.
 - **References**: Number of Recipienttips associated to that file.